rfuzzo/MorrowindPlusPlus/fundamentals/gameplay.md

 Allows you to have a chance to successfully detect traps and locks based on your security skill and relevant attributes, with a formula similar to the vanilla game.

 {% hint style="warning" %}
-This mod requires the **Hidden locks** and **Hidden traps** features to be enabled in the Morrowind Code Patch.
-Failing to enable them can cause you to be unable to start a new game or resume a game when paired alongside Improved Main Menu.
+This mod requires the **Game Mechanics/Hidden locks** and **Game Mechanics/Hidden traps** features to be enabled in the Morrowind Code Patch.
 {% endhint %}

 📃 [**Visually Trapped Objects**](https://www.nexusmods.com/morrowind/mods/48936)\